Tōhoku Shinkansen: 2025 uncoupling accident

+On that day, 111 Shinkansen trains were cancelled and 166 were delayed, affecting more than 150,000 people.
+The Tohoku Shinkansen was not the only Shinkansen to be affected, as Joetsu and Hokuriku Shinkansen services were also delayed.
+Coupled operations with Yamagata and Akita Shinkansen were cancelled.
+Passengers were guided to interchange at Fukushima station for Yamagata Shinkansen and Morioka station for Akita Shinkansen.
+It brought inconvenience for passengers, as interchanges require transferring from Shinkansen to conventional line platforms, with stations more congested than usual.

+A similar accident happened in September 2024, when Hayabusa-Komachi train travelling between Furukawa and Sendai stations uncoupled while travelling at more than 300 km/h.
+Train inspections and special measures were taken.

 Special event train services

 25th anniversary

 On 23 June 2007, 10-car set K47 was used for a special Yamabiko 931 service from Omiya to Morioka to mark the 25th anniversary of the opening of the Tohoku Shinkansen.

 30th anniversary

 On 23 June 2012, 10-car set K47 was used for a special Yamabiko 235 service from Omiya to Morioka to mark the 30th anniversary of the opening of the Tohoku Shinkansen.

+In media

+The Tohoku Shinkansen is mainly featured in the film Bullet Train Explosion.